radioxeth/radio/README.md

 ## ENS Location
 To view the application being hosted on IPFS (InterPlanetary File System) through ENS (Ethereum Naming Service), you can visit:
-- (radiox.eth)[radiox.eth] *This will only resolve on browsers that support ENS, such as Brave and Opera*
+- [radiox.eth](radiox.eth) *This will only resolve on browsers that support ENS, such as Brave and Opera*
-- (https://radiox.eth.link)[https://radiox.eth.link] *This will with any as it is DNS over HTTP*
+- [https://radiox.eth.link](https://radiox.eth.link) *This will with any as it is DNS over HTTP*

 ## To run